Safaei91/Bolt-Modelling-Tools/Material Calibration Tools/README.md

-#Ductile Fracture Calibration (Abaqus–Python)
+# Ductile Fracture Calibration_(Abaqus–Python)

 This code calibrates ductile fracture parameters of metallic materials using tensile coupon test data.
-It couples a constitutive material model with Abaqus finite element simulations and optimizes the rupture stress by minimizing the difference between experimental and simulated stress–strain curves.
+It couples a constitutive material model with Abaqus finite-element simulations and optimizes the rupture stress by minimizing the difference between the experimental and simulated stress–strain curves.

-Key Inputs
+## Key Inputs

 Specimen geometry